 Arts and Crafts has been called the Decorative Arts wings of the Pre-Raphaelite movement.

 At the center of Arts & Crafts, is a philosophy, and a reactionary one at that: To elevate the decorative arts to the level of fine art, and to make them personal and accessible.

-When William Morris built Red House, his first married home, it became a gathering place for a circle of Pre-Raphaelite artists, Burne-Jones, Rossetti, and others.
+When William Morris (the Soul of Arts & Crafts) built Red House, his first married home, it became a gathering place for a circle of Pre-Raphaelite artists, Burne-Jones, Rossetti, and others.
 Red House was designed by William Morris in collaboration with his friend, architect Philip Webb.

-English Arts and Crafts - the simplified, medieval-inspired William Morris philosophy and style.
+English Arts and Crafts - the simplified, naturalistic, medieval-inspired William Morris philosophy and style.
 A simple, near austere, style by Victorian standards.

 American Arts and Crafts - a term that embraces both East Coast traditional Arts and Crafts and the clean lines of Roycroft Arts & Crafts style of Elbert Hubbard's community of artisans and craftsman, as well as many Mediterranean-influence California Arts and Crafts home and buildings

 Stickley Craftsman Style - An early 20th century style, popularized by Gustav Stickley with mass produced architectural plans and furniture advertised in his magazine-catalog, The Craftsman

 Mission Style - Another name for Craftsman style in the Southwest -- a Stickley Craftsman furtniture salesman told a newspaper reporter that the table in his catalog could be seen "in a Spanish Mission in Southern California."
 The newspaper printed it as Mission style and the name stuck.